 Did you know pinto beans are the number one bean in the U.S. and Mexico?
 This was news to me, as they typically have a bad rap for being known to only be good for refried beans and chili.
 I’m a fan of pinto beans, so I was glad to hear this fun fact about them ranking well.

-Today we’ll be pairing the humble pinto bean with chili lime rice to make the perfect base for any Mexican themed dinner.
+Today I’ll be pairing the humble pinto bean with chili lime rice to make the perfect base for any Mexican themed dinner.

 The Challenge with Pinto Beans

-We do not want refried beans, so it is critical we do not allow the beans to break down in the cook.
-Our solution here is to cook the juice down first, and then quickly cook the actual beans right before topping the rice.
+I do not want refried beans, so it is critical I do not allow the beans to break down in the cook.
+My solution here is to cook the juice down first, and then quickly cook the actual beans right before topping the rice.

 The Challenge with Chili Lime Rice